ncat-comp163/xcred-team-indigo/README.md

 # xcred-base
 Base files to share with all xcred-team-* repos

-Read the Instructions file.
+1. Read the Instructions file.

-Make/use a branch for your own code, using a pull-request to merge it into the master branch.
+2. Follow the steps in GitFirstSteps to make and use a branch for your own code.
-See GitFirstSteps.md for details.